prooph/service-bus/docs/event_bus.md

 `locate-listener` process event.
 This is the latest time to provide an object or callable as event message listener.
 The listener alias can be requested from the EventDispatch by calling the method `EventDispatch::getCurrentEventListener` and the event message listener instance can be set via method `EventDispatch::setCurrentEventListener` If no plugin was able to provide an instance the EventBus throws an exception.

-- `invoke-listener`: Within the listener list loop the EventBus triggers the `invoke-listener` process event.
-The EventBus always triggers the event.
-It performs no default action even if the event message listener is a callable.
-Plugins can access the currently active listener from the list by requesting it from the `EventDispatch::getCurrentEventListener` method.
+- `invoke-listener`: Foreach event message listener the EventBus triggers the `invoke-listener` action event.
+The EventBus always triggers the action event.
+It performs no default even if the event message listener is a callable.
+Plugins can access the currently active event message listener by requesting it from the `EventDispatch::getCurrentEventListener` method.

 - `handle-error`: If at any time a plugin or the EventBus itself throws an exception it is caught and passed to the EventDispatch.
-The normal process event chain breaks and a
+The normal action event chain breaks and a
-`handle-error` event is triggered instead.
+`handle-error` action event is triggered instead.
 Plugins can access the exception by calling `EventDispatch::getException`.
-A `handle-error` listener or a `finalize` listener can unset the exception by calling `CommandDispatch::setException(null)`.
+A `handle-error` plugin or a `finalize` plugin can unset the exception by calling `EventDispatch::setException(null)`.
-When all listeners are informed about the error and no one has unset the exception the EventBus throws a Prooph\ServiceBus\Exception\EventDispatchException to inform the outside world about the error.
+When all plugins are informed about the error and no one has unset the exception the EventBus throws a Prooph\ServiceBus\Exception\EventDispatchException to inform the outside world about the error.

-- `finalize`: This process event is always triggered at the end of the process no matter if the process was successful or an exception was thrown.
+- `finalize`: This action event is always triggered at the end of the process no matter if the process was successful or an exception was thrown.
 It is the ideal place to attach a monitoring plugin.

 # Event Messages